SoftUni/Programming-Basics-Book-Java-EN/chapter-10-methods.md

 ![](assets/chapter-10-images/16.Good-practice-02.png)

-When the headline row of the method is **too long**, it's recommended to be split into several rows, and every row after the first should be moved 2 tabulations to right (for clear readability):
+When the headline row of the method is **too long**, it's recommended to divide it into several rows, moving each row after the first one with two  tabs to the right (for better readability):

 ![](assets/chapter-10-images/05.Method-parameters-03.png)

 Another good practice is to **leave an empty row** between methods, after loops, and conditional statements.
-You should always try to **avoid** writing **long rows and complicated expressions**.
+You should **avoid** writing **long rows and complicated expressions**.
 Over time you will find out that improves the readability and saves time.

 We recommend you to always **use curly brackets for the body of conditional statements and loops**.
 The brackets don't just improve the readability but also reduce the possibility of making a mistake.

 ## What have we learned from this chapter?

-In this chapter we have learned base concepts about working with methods:
+In this chapter, we have learned base concepts about working with methods:
-* Learned that **the goal** of a method is to **split** programs with many rows to code with smaller and shorter parts.
+* We learned that **the goal** of a method is to **split** programs with many rows of code into smaller and shorter parts.
-* Comprehended the idea of the **structure** of methods and how to **declare** and **invoke** them by their name.
+* We got acquainted with the **structure** of methods and how to **declare** and **call** them by their name.
-* Looked into different examples of methods with **parameters** and how to use them in our program.
+* We looked into different examples of methods with **parameters** and how to use them in our program.
-* Learned what is **signature** and **return value** of the method as well as what is the role of the **`return`** operator.
+* We learned what the **signature** and the **return value** of the method are and what the role of the **` return`** operator is in the methods.
-* Studied **good practices** for working with methods, how to name them and their parameters and how to format our code and others.
+* We learned about **good practices** for working with methods, how to name them and their parameters, how to format our code, and others.

 ## Exercises